Wake up, philanthropy!

 Can philanthropy save democracy?

-Philanthropy can be on the frontier to cope with worldwide pressing social and ecological questions, which – if we don’t act – will disrupt western democracy completely.
-But in order to do that, we need to work on it with as many as possible European foundations.
+Philanthropy can be on the frontier to cope with pressing worldwide social and ecological questions, which – if we don’t act – will disrupt western democracy completely.
+But in order to do that, we need to work on it with as many European foundations as possible.
 We have to cooperate and to defend our values loud and clear, we have to align our strategies and actions.

 And if we want this joint commitment to be successful, we need a language on which everyone can agree.
 The Sustainable Development Goals can serve as such a lingua franca for us.
 This “Agenda 2030” is unique – unprecedented, holistic, universal and legitimate.
 It has a message for every country and for every responsible actor and has been agreed upon by all government leaders of member states of the United Nations.